b-adams/Wells_Sp12_CS132_Project/Design.md

 Needs to allow:

+* Add a new task (given task name, description, duedate, time expected)
 * Access the current (highest priority) task
+* Access the number of tasks left to do
+* Finish top task
+* Access completed tasks array
 * Change the expected work time of the current task
-* Increase time spent and decrease expected time of the current task (simultaneously)
+* Spend time on top task
-* Compute the percent amount of time that has passed from task creation to task duedate
-* Compute the percent amount of work that has been done, out of the total work needed (done+remaining)
-* Access the number of tasks to do
-* Access the completed-tasks array
-* Add a new task (given task name, description, duedate, etc)